greyhats13/99co-technical-test/README.md

 # Part A
 1. Tell us about your main motivation to pursue a career in the software industry!
+**Answer:**
+I always believe that IT software industry is the next big things today.
 2. Tell us about your strengths that help your profession as a software engineer and how do you take advantage of them to become a better engineer!
+**Answer:**
+- I am a fast learner.
+I believe with good fundamentals, good logics, and english, I can learn almost anything.
+So I am never afraid to invest for Linked Learning, Cloud Guru for 1 year subscription.
+- I am good team player.
+I love to share ideas, coaching my apprentice, and join the Tech communities.
+It allow me to learn new things, pick some lesson, get new insights
+-
 3. Tell us about your weaknesses that give you challenges and what are your efforts to overcome them!
+- Most of the time, I forget time when working to debug an error that I can't solved for days especialy when the error is not available in Stackoverflow.
+So, when I feel I am in a dead end.
+I try to ask to the community, trying to reread the documentation, and share the error to my co-worker and ask for assistance.
+- I am quite perfectionist.
 4. Tell us about the most challenging project that you have worked on and what efforts or strategies you use to solve the problems you met in that project!
+- Axis Modernization: Network Readiness.
+In this project, I must establish connection between AWS and XL onpremise datacenter and provision them using Terraform.
+I had little knowledge on Onpremise network and still green at using Terraform at the time and yet I must deliver them in strict timeline (it is about 2 weeks).
+My stategy was to cut my learning curves using medium.com and some in AWS docs to learn about AWS Transit Gateway, AWS S2S VPN and AWS DirectConnect..
+Fortunately, I found the right use case in medium.com to deliver my task and I can make it in 2 weeks.
 5. Tell us about external factors that you would consider ideal to help you become a more effective engineer!
+- Good environment and team that is open-minded and love to embrance new ideas.
+- Good role model in my workplace that can help me to grow better, adapt new mindset and new framework as well as new insights.
+- Company business model.
+I love to work on a company that make serious impact to the society.
+It encourages me to give my best.
 6. Tell us about how you see yourself in the next five years in software industry!
+- I would love to see myself as Head of Engineer in the next five years or at least as DevOps Lead.
+I would love to someday to design the company technology roadmap for product, app, and infrastructure design that is really fit the business model and user demand as well as adapting to the latest tech and in-line with industry best practises.
 7. What do you think about DevOps ?
+- DevOps is a culture that break the silo between Ops and Development.

 # Part B
 Part B